kyaiooiayk/Python-project-template/README.md

 # Template for your Python project
 - This repo is a template with explanation.
-- The real tamplate which can be copy is located under
+- The real tamplate which can be copy is located under the `template` folder.
 ***

 ## `Setup.cfg`